Indian spice firms that supply millions of people investigated for pesticide in mixes

 Britain’s food watchdog has applied extra control measures to all spice imports from India, the Food Standards Agency said last Wednesday.

-“We have conducted three consultations with the industry,” a senior Spice Board of India official was quoted as saying by the Mint newspaper, adding that the industry is taking a serious approach to the matter.
+“We have conducted three consultations with the industry,” a senior Spices Board official was quoted as saying by the Mint newspaper, adding that the industry is taking a serious approach to the matter.

 A report on Tuesday in the Financial Express said that initial testing by Indian officials found no evidence of ethylene oxide in MDH spices but that “in the case of Everest, some of the samples (out of 12) were non-compliant”.